 Lenovo P3 Specs

-Now let’s dive into what the specs of the Lenovo P3 will sport, starting with the processor, the P2 featured the Qualcomm Snapdragon 625 which is an Octa-core chip, clocked at 2.1GHz.
-While on the P3, Lenovo might go with the Snapdragon 626 which is a slightly overclocked version of the 625, another option for the P3 is the Snapdragon 630, which is also powering the Motorola Moto X4.
+The Lenovo P2 featured the Qualcomm Snapdragon 625 which is an Octa-core chip, clocked at 2.1GHz.
+With the P3, Lenovo might go with the Snapdragon 626 Octa-Core processor which is a slightly overclocked version of the 625, another option for the P3 is the Snapdragon 630, which is also powering the Motorola Moto X4.
 However, there’s still one more chip remaining, but that chip isn’t out yet, it’s the long-rumored Snapdragon 635, that is said to be 30% faster and improved upon the 630, and is confirmed to arrive in 2018.

-A MediaTek chip has a very thin margin of cutting the Lenovo P3, and MediaTek chips usually don’t have a good reputation in consumer’s mind in India as far as we know.
-Following with that, the Lenovo P3 will have 4GB of RAM and a 6GB RAM model could be possible and will be a class leading.
+The Lenovo P3 will have 4GB of RAM and a 6GB RAM model could be possible.
 If Lenovo decides to pioneer this in the price segment that the P3 competes.
 Now coming towards the internal storage a 32GB and a 64GB variant will be available as usual nothing to see here, and yes, you will also get the SD-card slot making it expandable up to 256GB.

 Battery: A Slight Bump but an Extreme Fast Charger